 The benefits of forklift attachments are numerous, but their success depends on your industry and the type of work you do.
 Here are some of the most common forklift attachments and their applications:

 - Bale clamp: The bale clamp, as you might expect, allows you to handle baled products that don’t use pallets.
 For instance, think of materials like hay, cotton and wool.
-You might find these clamps useful in agricultural and manufacturing environments.
+You might use clamp forklifts l in agricultural and manufacturing environments.

 - Fork positioner: With a fork positioner, you can adjust the distance between two forks, making it easy to work with various pallet sizes.
 This attachment is common in distribution, warehousing and food manufacturing industries.